Meet Our Teachers

 Secondary School Leadership Team

-Director of Academic Ops & Outreach
+Director of Academic Studies

 Eva Cliffe

-Eva Cliffe studied Natural Sciences (Biological) at Newnham College, Cambridge, and then worked in the industry as a Development Chemist.
+Eva studied Natural Sciences (Biological) at Newnham College, Cambridge, and then worked in the industry as a Development Chemist.
 After spending some time as a youth worker, she completed her teacher training in Stoke-on-Trent, where she worked in a local school as a Teacher of Chemistry.
 Moving abroad, she taught Chemistry at the prestigious Harrow International School Hong Kong for seven years, with four years as Head of Chemistry and two years as Head of Scholars, as well as being the Assistant House Mistress of a Boarding House throughout these six years.

 Rob Notley

-Director of Languages, Humanities, and Arts
+Director of Pastoral Care and Inclusion

 Philip Walters